shilpa0208/nasa-rover-photos/README.md

 Once a photo is downloaded from NASA's server, we no longer make a network request if re-requesting same photo using a basic caching mechanism.

-### Third-party Library Used

-1. react-inifinite-scroll-component -> to bring in the infinite scrolling functionality which was simpler than re-writing a similar logic that would achieved the same objective given this short span of time
-1. redux -> central state management for getting cache implemented later
-1. react-redux -> for integrating react with redux by getting an instance of the provider
-1. redux-thunk -> adds middleware to handle asynchronous calls through redux
-1. localstorage-ttl -> handles the ttl for response to implement basic caching mechanism
-1. dotenv -> for providing an easy way to save environment variable which are sensitive and should not be pushed to public repos on GIT

 ## To Run

 1. Clone the repository